synw/django-mqueue/README.md

 	# ...
   ```

-:pen: Note: no migration is needed, just plug and play.
+:pencil2: Note: no migration is needed, just plug and play.

 ### Settings